sanjay7178/cc-doc/content/en/docs/userguide/_index.md

 ---
-title: Getting Started
+title: User manual
-description: What does your user need to know to try your project?
+description: How to use the web interface?
-weight: 2
+weight: 3
 ---
 The central component of ClusterCockpit is the web- and api backend `cc-backend`.
 We provide a demo setup that allows you to get an impression of